Reusable launch vehicle: The Space Shuttle era

-The Ansari X Prize contest was intended to develop private suborbital reusable vehicles.
-Many private companies competed, with the winner, Scaled Composites, reaching the Kármán line twice in a two-week period with their reusable SpaceShipOne.
+The Ansari X Prize contest, created in 1996, was intended to develop private suborbital reusable vehicles.
+Many private companies competed, with the winner, Scaled Composites, reaching the Kármán line twice in a two-week period in 2004 with their reusable SpaceShipOne.
+The design was later developed into the space tourism vehicle SpaceShipTwo, which flew on multiple suborbital flights, but never reached the Kármán line.